Shahriar-Samir/TasteHub-Server/README.md

-TasteHub is a full-stack web project based on restaurant management and food related services where any can get fitness training from expert trainers.
+TasteHub is a full-stack web project based on restaurant management and food related services where anyone can buy foods, add food experience to the gallery page.
+I have faced server side security related problem during this project development and I have solved it using ai tools and by finding out codes from google, stack overflow etc.

 # Key Features
 - Visitors can access public routes such as homepage, all foods page, gallery page, , login and signup page of the website.